 Initially, you will have to work as a non-paid reviewer to prove your skill.
-Once you are hired, they pay $10 to $50 depending on how in-depth the review is.
+Once you are hired, they pay $10 to $50 per review, depending on how in-depth the review is.

-To join them, submit your application here and should provide as much information as possible including links to your social media accounts and other sources where you have previously written reviews.
+To join them, submit your application here & provide as much information as you can, including links to your social media accounts and previously written reviews.

 7. Book Browse

-To apply, you can click here and fill all the necessary details along with your writing samples at least 300 words long.
+To apply, you can click here and fill in all the details along with your writing samples of at least 300 words long.
 Books are offered once a month through the site, and you are notified via email whenever it is available.

 8. Page Chaser

-Moody Press offers copies of Moody Publishers products in the Christian Fiction category ready to get reviewed through the Moody Publishers Blogger Review Program.
+Moody Publishers offers copies of Moody Publishers products in the Christian Fiction category that are ready to get reviewed through the Moody Publishers Blogger Review Program.

 The only requirement to receive free books with this program is that you should be a blogger having an active blog.

-Then read the book and post a review on your blog and on a consumer retail site (amazon.com, barnesandnoble.com, christianbook.com, overstock.com, walmart.com, etc.)
+Read the book, post a review on your blog and on a consumer retail site (amazon.com, barnesandnoble.com, christianbook.com, overstock.com, walmart.com, etc.)

-The review must be done within 60 days of receipt & once you’re done, log in to your Moody website account & fill out the blogger review submission form to complete the process.
+The review must be done within 60 days of receipt.
+Once it’s done, log in to your Moody website account & fill out the blogger review submission form to complete the process.
 You can learn more about the company by clicking here.

 10. Net Galley

-Net Galley is an online service for book publishers, reviewers, media, librarians, booksellers, bloggers and educators who can provide feedback and reviews by reading their books.
+Net Galley is an online service for book publishers, reviewers, media, librarians, booksellers, bloggers, and educators that provide feedback and reviews by reading their books.